KevincentiusHeroku/dice/README.md

     ],
 ```

-- To analyze the project, run the sonar.bat
+- To analyze the project, run the sonar.bat (enter your password in the bat file first)

 # Karma test